amadeus4dev/developer-guides/docs/resources/hotels.md

 ```
 ### Book multiple rooms with details for one guest

 To call the `Hotel Booking API`, you must provide details for at least one guest per offer (the offer contains all rooms for the reservation).
-For example, the JSON query below provides the details of one guest to book an offerId containing two rooms:
+For example, the JSON query below provides details of one guest to book two rooms by `offerId`:

 ```json
 {